Explanation of Names

 (1)Identification

-There are some instances of winged E. annulipes in older literature but no known specimen, so these are probably misidentifications and annulipes is assumed to be always wingless with rudimentary flaps on the locations of the wings only.
+There are mentions of winged E. annulipes in older literature (but no known specimen), likely based on misidentifications; annulipes is assumed to be always wingless.

 Images of wingless cincticollis can be hard to separate from annulipes, especially when the specimen doesn't have pale rings in the antennae (which occurs frequently in both species) but adult annulipes have 15-16 antennal segments (rarely 14 or 17), whereas cincticollis has 17-20 segments.